Flight-Free-UK/flight_free_uk_website/source/posts/a-young-love-for-trains.html.markdown

 For children on the Eurostar, during the journey through the channel tunnel, there is a type of a virtual reality game (headsets and other requirements are offered at both stations) where you can explore beneath the ocean, collecting and discovering different marine animals, with the assistance of 2 divers.

-> "In my and my sister’s opinion, it is a great opportunity for education while travelling on a Eurostar service."
+> "In me and my sister’s opinion, it is a great opportunity for education while travelling on a Eurostar service."

 #### In general, travelling by train is a lot better than flying

 because you get to see countryside, wildlife, small and not-so-well-known towns, compared to aviation travel, which brings you through the country quicker, but then you don’t see as much scenery across the country/continent.

-Davide M Warhurst
+*Davide M Warhurst*

 *Read more from Davide and Germana at [https://noflyeurope.home.blog](https://noflyeurope.home.blog/)*\
 \